Quartz/bad-data-guide/README.md

 Imagine that after a long FOIA fight you receive a "complete" list of incidents of police use-of-force.
 You open it up and discover it has 2,467 rows.
 Great, time to report it out.
 Not so fast.
 Before you publish anything from that dataset go find the last time that police chief went on the record about his department's use of force.
 You may find that in an interview six weeks earlier he said "less than 2,000 times" or that he named a specific number and it doesn't match your dataset.

 These sorts of discrepancies between published statistics and raw data can be a very great source of leads.
-Often times the answer will be simple.
+Often the answer will be simple.
 For instance, the data you were given may not cover the same time period he was speaking about.
 But sometimes you'll catch them in a lie.
 Either way, you should make sure the published numbers match the totals for the data you're given.

 ### Spreadsheet has 65536 rows